sqlmapproject/sqlmap/Usage.md

         --proxy=PROXY       Use a HTTP proxy to connect to the target URL --proxy-cred=PCRED  HTTP proxy authentication credentials (name:password)
         --ignore-proxy      Ignore system default HTTP proxy
+        --tor               Use Tor anonymity network
-        --delay=DELAY       Delay in seconds between each HTTP request --timeout=TIMEOUT   Seconds to wait before timeout connection (default 30) --retries=RETRIES   Retries when the connection timeouts (default 3)
+        --tor-port=TORPORT  Set Tor proxy port other than default --tor-type=TORTYPE  Set Tor proxy type (HTTP (default), SOCKS4 or SOCKS5) --check-tor         Check to see if Tor is used properly --delay=DELAY       Delay in seconds between each HTTP request --timeout=TIMEOUT   Seconds to wait before timeout connection (default 30) --retries=RETRIES   Retries when the connection timeouts (default 3)